MassimilianoBaglioni/soundboard-bot/README.md

 - `/resume`: Resume the paused music.
 - `/skip`: Skip the current song.
 - `/clear`: Clear the queue and stop playback.
-- `/seek <seconds>`: Seek forward in the current track.
+- `/seek <seconds>`: Seek a point forward in the current track expressed in seconds.
+Seeking backwards will stop the bot from playing.

 ### Soundboard Command

 - `/soundboard`: Send a message with buttons for each audio file in the `audio` folder.
   - Each button will play the associated sound when clicked.
   - The bot will join the voice channel of the user who clicked the button and play the sound.
   - Old soundboard messages are deleted automatically.
+If the bot goes offline and returns online, the last soundboard message will persist, but it won't be usable and the soundboard command should be used again.

 ### Adding Audio to the Soundboard

-1. Place your `.mp3` files inside the `audio` folder.
+1. Place your `.mp3` files (all audio format accepted by Songbird are supported) inside the `audio` folder.
 2. Use the `/soundboard` command to generate buttons for each audio file.

 ---